Courtland Sutton Player Prop Bets for NFL Week 9 | Denver vs. Dallas 11/7/2021

 Season Stats

-- Sutton has racked up 40 receptions for 579 yards, best on his team, and two touchdowns.
-He has been targeted 62 times, and averages 72.4 receiving yards per game.

-- So far this season, 22.3% of the 278 passes thrown by his team have gone Sutton's way.

-- Sutton (seven red zone targets) has been the recipient of 19.4% of his team's 36 red zone pass attempts.
+- Sutton has seen the ball thrown his way seven times in the red zone this season, 19.4% of his team's 36 red zone pass attempts.

-- The Broncos have run 59.7% passing plays and 40.3% rushing plays this season.
-They rank 22nd in the NFL in scoring.
+- The Broncos, who rank 22nd in the NFL in points scored, have dropped back to pass 59.7% of the time while running the football 40.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Sutton's matchup with the Cowboys.